Groups acting on trees with Tits' independence property (P): Preliminaries

 \begin{thm}[{\cite[I.5.2, Theorem~11]{Serre:trees}}] (Normal form theorem of Bass--Serre theory) Under the hypotheses of Theorem~\ref{thm:BassSerre}, every reduced word evaluates to a nontrivial element of $G$. \end{thm}

-The following corollary is valid without assuming that $G$ acts without reversal, since on the one hand, every group generated by vertex stabilizers acts without reversal (since it preserves each part of the natural bipartition of vertices of the tree) and on the other, if $\Gamma = G \backslash T$ is a tree then $\Gamma$ has no loops, so certainly $G$ acts on $T$ without reversal.
+The following corollary is valid without assuming that $G$ acts without inversion, since on the one hand, every group generated by vertex stabilisers acts without inversion (since it is parity-preserving) and on the other, if $\Gamma = G \backslash T$ is a tree then $\Gamma$ has no loops, so certainly $G$ acts on $T$ without inversion.

 \begin{cor}[{\cite[I.5.4, Exercise~2]{Serre:trees}}] Let $G$ be a group acting on a tree $T$.
-Then $G \backslash T$ is a tree if and only if $G$ is generated by vertex stabilizers.
-Moreover, if $G$ is generated by vertex stabilizers, then $G = \grp{G_v \mid v \in VT'}$ where $T'$ is a lift of a maximal subtree in $G \backslash T$. \end{cor}
+Then $G \backslash T$ is a tree if and only if $G$ is generated by vertex stabilisers.
+Moreover, if $G$ is generated by vertex stabilisers, then $G = \grp{G_v \mid v \in VT'}$ where $T'$ is a lift of a maximal subtree in $G \backslash T$. \end{cor}

-\begin{lem} Let $T$ be a tree and let $G$ be a compactly generated locally compact subgroup of $\Aut(T)$, such that every element of $G$ fixes a vertex of $T$.
-Then $G$ fixes a vertex of $T$. \end{lem}